sage-code/maj/script.md

 ## Maj script

+* Maj script is designed for writing with stylus or pen;
+* Script letters are not connected like Latin script;
+* Each letter is independent and represent one single sound;

 Latin | Maj| IPA  | Latin | Maj | IPA
 ------|----|------|-------|-----|--------
   a   | გ  | ʌ    | m     | ო   | mɨ